My Rates

 Consultations

-I offer a FREE 15 min consultation for any client interested in services (request via email or by phone).
+I offer a FREE 15 min consultation for any client interested in services.
+Click on Book An Appointment Now to schedule a time to talk.

 Individual Virtual Therapy